ComputerGameDev/StrikeBowling/README.md

 ## Features

 - **Turn-Based Mechanics**: The player has up to two turns per level to knock down all pins.
-- **Level Progression**: Automatically advances to the next level upon clearing all pins in the first turn or the second turn.
+- **Level Progression**: Automatically advances to the next level upon clearing all pins just in the first turn the make the game more difficult.
 - **Reset Mechanism**: Restarts the current level if the player fails to knock down all pins after two turns.
 - **Realistic Bowling Mechanics**: Includes side-to-side movement of the ball before the throw and realistic knockdown physics.
 - **Multi-Level Gameplay**: Handles progression across multiple levels with varying difficulties.
+- **Camera Vision**: Main camera followed the ball through his path.

 ---